Click here to download the EYSC COVID-19 Safety Plan.

 - Team will be stationed close to the goal area to allow for sufficient space away from spectators at the half-way mark.
 It is strongly requested spectators do not engage the coach or the players.
 Spectators are urged to resist temptation to “help the coach” coach because you will be on the same side of the field.

 - To allow for appropriate spacing between families, the league is limiting 2 spectators per player be allowed to sit at the sideline.
 Spectators are to sit 6’ apart from next family and back 4’ from the sideline.
 Additional spectators are to sit in the next row 6’ back.
 It is recommended you sit staggered to allow for optimal viewing.

 - If for health reasons a spectator cannot safely wear a mask, they are not permitted at the sideline.
 They must sit in a row behind all other rows sufficiently distanced from other spectators for their safety.

 - Extended family members of players may come to the games, share these Spectator Protocols so there is not confusion on game day and coaches can focus on the kids.

 - Spectators are not to touch any ball that goes out of bounds, let a player or coach retrieve it.

 - Spectators must expediently leave the field directly after the game concludes to minimize cross traffic with the next game.

 - Parents are asked to not engage another parent about following protocols.
-If a protocols is not being adhered to, rather than creating a distraction, it is recommended you move to a safe distance from them and report your concerns to the Club at COVID@ephratasoccer.com
+If a protocol is not being adhered to, rather than creating a distraction, it is recommended you move to a safe distance from them and report your concerns to the Club, COVID@ephratasoccer.com .

-Allowing a player to participate in youth soccer during this time is at the sole discretion of the parent/guardian, and the parent/guardian is both understanding and assuming the potential risk involved with returning and participating in youth sports during the COVID-19 Pandemic.
+Allowing a player to participate in youth soccer during this time is the sole discretion of the parent/guardian and the parent/guardian is both understanding and assuming the potential risk involved with returning and participating in a youth sports during the COVID-19 Pandemic.
 The parent/guardian has the discretion and right to keep their player from soccer activities as they see fit.